interledger/rafiki/docs/transaction-api.md

 ## Quote

-A user creates a quote by passing details to `Mutation.createQuote`.
+The wallet creates a quote on behalf of a user by passing details to `Mutation.createQuote`.

 First, the recipient Open Payments account or incoming payment is resolved.
 Then, the STREAM sender quotes the payment to probe the exchange rate, compute a minimum rate, and discover the path maximum packet amount.